- Buyer’s Guide:

 What Problems Was Ethereum Built to Alleviate?

 The protocol has full DeFi support and is the largest DeFi ecosystem in the world.
-Notably, what Ethereum may currently lack in functionality is made up for in liquidity.
+Notably, what Ethereum may currently lack in scalability is made up for in liquidity.

 How Does Algorand Work?